onlyuser/imdb-dl/README.md

 About:
 ------

-imdb-dl.sh is a bash script for querying IMDB film ratings.
+imdb-dl is a bash script for querying IMDB film ratings.

 Requirements:
 -------------